ForgeRock/forgeops/monitoring/auto-import/README.md

 # Auto Importing of Grafana Dashboards

 This readme describes the contents of this folder along with instructions to rebuild the auto-upload
-container image and change the dashboards.
+container image and changing the core dashboards.

 ## Directory Contents
-* **dashboards/** exported Grafana dashboard json files to be used as part of the auto import function.
+* **dashboards/** exported Grafana dashboard json files to be used as part of the auto import job.
 * **processed-dashboards/** Grafana dashboard files that have been taken from the dashboards/ directory and
-and formatted for importing.
+and formatted ready for importing.
-* **Dockerfile** use to create the container image used in the kubernetes job for the auto import.
+* **Dockerfile** used to create the container image used in the Kubernetes job for the auto import.
 * **import-dashboards.sh** script executed in the above container image to carry out the formatting and import.
 * **README.md**